 Torpedoes are devastating weapons which strike a ship below the waterline and can cause extensive damage and flooding.
-They are much slower than other weapons and usually take multiple turns to reach their target.
-Note that torpedoes "de-spawn" if they overshoot their target and there are no other targets that could possibly be hit.

-Torpedo speed and range vary based on type (submarine, surface ship or aerial) and navy and are historically based.
+They are slower than other weapons and may take multiple turns to reach their target.
+Torpedoes will "de-spawn" if they overshoot their target and no other targets could possibly be hit.
+Torpedo speed and range vary by type (submarine, surface ship or aerial) and navy and are historically based.
 See Appendix 5.2.1.